-25. The adverse impacts of climate change on biodiversity are projected to increase with increasing warming, so limiting global warming to well below 2 degrees Celsius would have multiple co-benefits for nature, nature's contributions to people and quality of life; however, some large-scale land-based mitigation measures to achieve that objective are projected to have significant impacts on biodiversity (established but incomplete) {4.2, 4.3, 4.4, 4.5}.
-All climate model trajectories show that limiting human-induced climate change to well below 2 degrees Celsius requires immediate, rapid reductions in greenhouse gas emissions or relying on substantial carbon dioxide removal from the atmosphere.
+The targets selected are those where the current evidence and wording of the target make it possible to assess the consequences of the trends in nature and nature's contribution to people as they relate to the achievement of the target.
+Chapter 3, Section 3.3 provides incomplete) {4.2, 4.3, 4.4, 4.5}.
+All climate model trajectories show that limiting human-induced climate change to well below 2°C requires immediate, rapid reductions in greenhouse gas emissions or a reliance on substantial carbon dioxide removal from the atmosphere.
 However, the land areas required for bioenergy crops (with or without carbon capture and storage), afforestation and reforestation to achieve the targeted carbon uptake rates are projected to be very large {4.2.4.3., 4.5.3}.
 The biodiversity and environmental impact of large-scale afforestation and reforestation depends to a large degree on where these occur (prior vegetation cover, state of degradation), and the tree species planted (established but incomplete).
-Likewise, large bioenergy crop or afforested areas are expected to compete with areas set aside for conservation, including restoration, or agriculture-(established but incomplete).
-Consequently, largescale land-based mitigation measures may jeopardize the achievement of other Sustainable Development Goals that depend on land resources (well established) {4.5.3}.
+Likewise, large bioenergy crop or afforested areas are expected to compete with areas set aside for conservation, including restoration, or agriculture (established but incomplete).
+Consequently, large-scale land-based mitigation measures may jeopardize the achievement of other Sustainable Development Goals that depend on land resources (well established) {4.5.3}.
 In contrast, the benefits of avoiding and reducing deforestation and promoting restoration can be significant for biodiversity (well established) and are expected to have co-benefits for local communities (established but incomplete) {4.2.4.3}.